 When William Henshall created this Holey Dollar, he grabbed a Spanish Silver Dollar that had been struck in 1809 at the Mexico Mint and that depicted the legend and portrait of King Ferdinand VII of Spain.

-Had Henshall been an avid historian he might have realised that Joseph Bonaparte was King of Spain in 1809 - not Ferdinand - and that the dollar he was about to deface had an extreme historical peculiarity and rarity that made it worth holding onto.
+Had Henshall been an avid historian he might have realised that Joseph Bonaparte was King of Spain in 1809.
+Ferdinand was definitely NOT the reigning monarch.
+So, the dollar he was about to deface, had an extreme historical peculiarity and rarity that might have made it worth holding onto.

-But Henshall was an emancipated convict and our first mint master and using crude equipment, he cut a hole in it.
+But Henshall was our first mint master and was committed to the task of creating the nation's first coins.
+Using crude equipment, he cut a hole in the dollar.

 The Ferdinand VII silver dollar that Henshall was handling was one of 40,000 coins that he would eventually deface in his quest to create the nation's first coin.